-The Group has adopted the EU's regulatory transitional arrangements for International Financial Reporting Standard ('IFRS') 9 Financial instruments and the temporary treatment in accordance with Article 468 of the CRR in accordance with guideline EBA/GL/2020/12.
-All exposure tables have been prepared on a transitional basis.
+The Group has adopted the EU's regulatory transitional arrangements for International Financial Reporting Standard (IFRS) 9 Financial instruments and the temporary treatment in accordance with Art 468 CRR in accordance with guideline EBA/GL/2020/12.
+Since 1 January 2023, there is no difference between the transitional and the fully-loaded regulatory capital base.